Pagesixgroup/avcommand/posts/extron-rs232-commands.md

 Extron's Simple Instruction Set (SIS) is one of the most integrator-friendly RS-232 protocols in commercial AV.
 Unlike Panasonic's STX/ETX framing or Sony's binary HEX protocol, Extron SIS commands are plain ASCII text you can type directly from a keyboard.
 Once you learn a handful of commands, they work across most Extron products.

-This guide covers serial port settings, the most commonly used SIS commands, matrix switcher routing, and Crestron SIMPL+ examples.

 ---

 ## Serial Port Settings